quixio/quix-streams/README.md

 To find out when the next version is ready, make sure you watch this repo and join our [Quix Community on Slack](https://quix.io/slack-invite)!

-## Using Quix Streams with the Quix SaaS platform

-This library doesn't have any dependency on any commercial product, but if you use it together with [Quix SaaS platform](https://www.quix.io) you will get some advantages out of the box during your development process such as auto-configuration, monitoring, data explorer, data persistence, pipeline visualization, metrics, and more.

 ## Contribution Guide

 Contributing is a great way to learn and we especially welcome those who haven't contributed to an OSS project before.